 Tom, NYJO Student

-Our monthly jam sessions are an important part of our Saturday timetable.
+Our jam sessions are an important part of our Saturday timetable.
 They are an exciting opportunity for young musicians across our different groups to come together, play, and learn from one another.
-Over the last year, one of NYJO’s brilliant educators Floetic Lara Lee (Flo) has been showing our young musicians how to lead a jam session; providing support with how best to hear each other’s ideas, learn from one another, and create a nurturing and positive environment that allows for risk-taking and mistakes to be made.
-From September 2022, our young musicians will take what they have learnt with Flo forward to make these jams entirely youth-led, and to develop the key skills required to become young leaders within NYJO.
+In 2022, one of NYJO’s brilliant educators FLOetic Lara (Flo) showed our young musicians how to lead a jam session; providing support with how best to hear each other’s ideas, learn from one another, and create a nurturing and positive environment that allows for risk-taking and mistakes to be made.
 Creating these spaces where our young musicians feel supported and encouraged is crucial to the work that we do through NYJO Learning;

 I feel so much more comfortable soloing and improvising than I did when I started, and this is largely down to the comfortable space to try.